jdsolo/jdsolo.github.io/_projects/5_project.md

     NIMS-Industry collaboration for advanced materials that meet the needs of a sustainable and technological society.
 </div>

-If your company is interested in collaboration, please contact me (mail address at the bottom of main page) and we can discuss opportunities.
+If your company is interested in collaboration, please contact me (email address on the home page) and we can discuss opportunities.
 I look forward to hearing from you!